 Fencing Times GmbH Auf der Schanz 77 47652 Weeze, Germany E-mail: team@fencingtimes.com Phone: +49 2837 6631005 Digital subscriptions are free of charge.
 Just sign up with your email address and we'll notify you as soon as a new issue is available.
-Every fence installation company in Classification is entitled to one free print subscription to the Fencing Times.
-SUBSCRIBE Haven't received your free copy yet?
+Every fence installation company in the latest confidence in the subscription to the Fencing Times.
+Haven't received your free copy yet?
 Let us know and we'll make sure it gets to you.
 If one print copy of each issue isn't enough, please visit our website to order as many copies as you like, in the language of your choice, from € 12.50 per month.
 Your subscription helps us to create even more and even better content, so go to www. fencingtimes.com and subscribe!